-- 10.3.1 All staff members should be aware of systems within our school that support safeguarding and these will be explained to them as part of our staff induction.
+- 10.3.1 All staff members will be made aware of systems within our school that support safeguarding and these will be explained to them as part of our staff induction.
 This includes: the school's/college's safeguarding/child protection policy; the school's safer working practice document and the school's whistleblowing procedures. - 10.3.2 We recognise the stressful and traumatic nature of child protection work.
-Support is available for any member of staff from Helen Carpenter & Marie Colannino.
+Support is available for any member of staff from Helen Carpenter and Marie Colannino.
 Access to regular and timely supervision is an essential form of support for all designated safeguarding staff.
-Children's Services Education Safeguarding team are also potentially available for advice and support (Tel: 0113 378 9685).

-- 10.3.3 Designated Safeguarding staff must have attended the 3-day Children's Services Education child protection training course, and the Leeds LSCP multi-agency Working Together to Safeguard Children and Young People training.
+Children's Services Education Safeguarding team are also potentially available for advice and support (Tel: 0113 378 9685). - 10.3.3 Designated Safeguarding staff must have attended the 3-day Children's Services Education child protection training course, and the Leeds LSCP multi-agency Working Together to Safeguard Children and Young People training.
 They will attend refresher training at least every two years.
 The DSL will undertake Prevent Awareness Training (e.g. Workshop to Raise Awareness of Prevent [WRAP]) to enable them to provide advice and support to other members of staff on protecting children from the risk of radicalisation. - 10.3.4 The school will ensure all staff including temporary and volunteers receive induction and updated INSET appropriate to their roles and responsibilities, especially staff new to the school.
-All staff will access refresher training at least every three years and regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Access to training can be via the Children's Services Education Safeguarding Team and the LSCP. - 10.3.5 The Head teacher will attend appropriate safeguarding training at least every three years. - 10.3.6 Governors, including the nominated Governor will attend specific training for their role, updated at least every three years. - 10.3.7 Any training accessed through third party/independent providers must reflect the LSCP protocols and the LSCP minimum standards checklist.
-This training should be recorded by the school on a separate database.
+All staff will access basic child protection training (including online safety) and refresher training at least every three years and regular safeguarding and child protection updates (for example, via email, ebulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Access to training can be via the Children's Services Education Safeguarding Team and the LSCP. - 10.3.5 The Head teacher will attend appropriate 1 day safeguarding training at least every three years. - 10.3.6 Governors, including the nominated governor will attend specific training for their role, updated at least every three years. - 10.3.7 Any training accessed through third party/independent providers must reflect the LSCP protocols and the LSCP minimum standards checklist.
+This training will be recorded by the school on a separate database. - 10.3.8 The Head teacher and at least one member of the governing body that is not a staff governor must complete the National Safer Recruitment Training and refresh this training every five years.